Request an Appointment

 - Your Third Trimester: Although many women say the third trimester is the most uncomfortable point during pregnancy, the good news is you’re close to the finish line!
 Your third trimester begins around week 28 and lasts until you give birth, which may be around 40 weeks – however, you may go into labor a few weeks earlier or later.

-Each year, Crozer Health welcomes more than 2,500 babies into the world.
+Each year, Crozer Health welcomes more than 3,500 babies into the world.
 That’s more than any other hospital or health system in Delaware County.
-To serve the families of Delaware County, we provide two comprehensive maternity centers: on at Crozer-Chester Medical Center in Upland and one at Delaware County Memorial Hospital in Drexel Hill.
+To serve the families of Delaware County, we provide a comprehensive maternity center at Crozer-Chester Medical Center in Upland.

 In order to help you understand what the medical staff is doing to care for your child (and you!), here’s what happens before you leave the hospital.